-Digital infrastructure has become essential to operate and manage systems critical to the safety and security of shipping and ports.
+Digital infrastructure has become essential in operating and managing systems critical to the safety and security of shipping and ports.
 Specifically, Cyber-MAR is focused upon the simulation and emulation of the real world of maritime systems (e.g. Logistics, Supply Chain).
-This research effort will examine the creation of a federated Cyber Range (CR Cyber-MAR) which will include various platforms and interconnected systems on board a vessel or ashore, in order to allow a hyper-realistic simulation of cyber-attacks and trying to assimilate them to real-life.
-Then, the identified CR Cyber range will be integrated in the Cybersecurity training needs for different levels of operators.
+This research effort will examine the creation of a federated Cyber Range (CR Cyber-MAR) which will include various platforms and interconnected systems on board